lukrycyfa/Crowdfund-Dapp/README.md

 brownie networks add Alfajores alfajores host=https://alfajores-forno.celo-testnet.org chainid=44787 explorer=https://alfajores-blockscout.celo-testnet.org
 ```

-### Add Your Metamask Private Key To The .env file in the root
+### Add your Metamask Private Key to the .env file in the root
 - create a .env file in the root directory
 - create three metamask accounts, export the private keys and update this keys